daanx/effect-bench/README.md

 # Introduction

 Section 5, Figure 6 of the paper contains the benchmarks.
-First start the provided docker image:
+First pull and run the provided docker image:
 ```
+$ docker pull daanx/icfp21-multip-artifact:1.0
-$ docker run -it -w/root/effect-bench-artifact test-multip-icfp21-artifact
+$ docker run -it -w/root/effect-bench-artifact daanx/icfp21-multip-artifact:1.0
 ```

-The benchmarks can now be run as:
+We now see the docker prompt, and the benchmarks can now be run as:
 ```
 root:~/effect-bench-artifact$ out/kk/bench
 ```